Weeding Out Factory Farms: 5 Steps To Conscious Eating

 Read “The Conscious Kitchen” by Alexandra Zissu

-"The Conscious Kitchen" is a great guide to cleaning house.
-If you've gotten this far, you are probably ready to make some changes.
+“The Conscious Kitchen” is a great guide to cleaning house (and kitchen).
+If you’ve gotten this far, you are probably ready to make some changes.
 Here you will learn how to easily take steps towards going green and eating clean.
 This book sets you straight and turns what is potentially a very overwhelming concept into a very attainable check list of things to everyone can do.

 Read “Eating Animals” by Jonathan Safran Foer

 To really reach the tipping point, “Eating Animals” is a must.
 This book is not for the faint of heart.
 It is a brutally honest look at the ethical choices we make when we mindlessly grab a bite to eat.
 It shines a bright light on the terrors that are factory farming.
 If you are serious about making the switch to conscious eating then this will make your decision that much easier.